kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

   - This [Open Buffer](<../Techniques/Save Buffering#open-buffers>) messes with the Dark Jedi AI so they won't attack you unless you attack them first
 - Defeat three Dark Jedi to unseal the door
   - Kill the center one first, then as a Scoundrel, try to get behind the other two before attacking them for Sneak Attacks
-- `If you hit Level 11, Auto-Level MC to reach 22 STR`
-- Darth Waifu fight
-  - *As a male MC with 12 Persuade*, you can spam all conversations after the first
-  - *As a female MC or with less than 12 Persuade*, use the given conversations to guarantee sparing Bastila
-  - First conversation: 2
-  - First fight phase (use Flurry for all phases; try to make sure Speed stays active)
-    - You can again run slightly past her on the right while she uses Force Resistance to get Sneak Attacks as a Scoundrel
-  - Second conversation: 2, 2, 1
+- `Auto-Level to 11`
+  - *If you don't hit this, you won't be able to use the Stasis strat on Darth Malak's first phase.*
+- Open the door to Bastila's chamber, then use the Sonic Emitter to skip the first phase
+  - Start using the Emitter about 1-1.5s after the door starts opening
+- Run left to Bastila and talk to her
-    - Spam default action during this convo to immediately talk to Bastila and skip phase 2
+  - Spam default action during this convo to immediately talk to Bastila and skip the second phase as well
-    - If you fail to skip it, just attack Bastila
+  - If you fail to skip the second phase, just hit her with the saber to get to the next conversation
-  - Third conversation: 2, 2 (if you got the phase skip, this convo is also skipped)
-    - Do NOT spam default action here; if you talk to Bastila again, it's a softlock
-  - Defeat her last phase
+- Bastila talks to you, then defeat her final phase
+  - Don't mash default action during this cutscene, as skipping the next phase causes a softlock!
   - If your Knight Speed and/or Valor wore off here, it's not worth casting them again until after the fight
-  - Last conversation
-    - *As a male character without enough Persuade*: 1, 1, 1, 3, 2, 3, 1, 1, 1, 1, 1
-    - *As a female character*: 1, 1, 1, 2, 2, 2, 1, 1, 1, 1
+- The defeated Bastila talks to you one last time
+  - A Male MC will always be able to spare Bastila in the ensuing conversation, while a female MC has 25% chance to kill her, losing 5s
 - After the load but before the cutscene on the Harbinger, activate a [Map CS Skip](<../Techniques/Map Cutscene Skips>):
   - *Party: Add Jolee and Bastila*
   - Close the menu and watch the cutscene